sulu/sulu-docs/cookbook/securing-your-application.rst

     }

 This information is defined in the ``getSecurityContexts`` method, which should return an array.
-The first level describes the used system being either Sulu for stuff in the Sulu administration or another context you can define for your own applications.
+The first level describes the system to which the security context applies - this would either be Sulu (for stuff in the administration) or a different context that you have defined manually.

 The second level just defines the title for another separation used in the administration interface.
 The third and last level defines the name of the